Complexity of Einstein-Maxwell-non-minimal coupling $R^2F^2$: the role of the penalty factor: Physical interpretation of The CGR

-The above relation is similar to Nielson geometrical method to compute complexity in the quantum theory \cite{cqm}:
+In holographic approaches to quantum complexity, the complexity of a boundary state is computed by extremizing a bulk functional, which defines a geometric structure governing the optimal trajectories associated with state preparation.
+In Nielsen’s geometric formulation of circuit complexity, this structure is encoded in a cost metric on the space of unitary operators, where penalty factors weight different directions corresponding to distinct classes of quantum gates \cite{cqm}:

-where the metric is defined in a Hilbert space of the unitary operators:
+where the metric is defined in a Hilbert space of unitary operators:

-To make the cost function, $G_{IJ}$ in \eqref{cft} acting differently in directions, there introduces a penalty factor which weighting some gates heavily and some lightly by a coefficient into the cost function.
-In the way of mere similarity, it seems that the coefficient $(r^{d-1}a)^2$ in \eqref{lagran} would be a position-dependent penalty factor or let us call it \textit{curvature penalty factor}.
+Here, the coefficients $\gamma_{\alpha}$ act as penalty factors, weighting different directions in the space of gates and suppressing costly operations.

+Within the complexity=anything framework, the generalized scalar functional entering the bulk action \eqref{Any} modifies the effective geometry in which the extremal surface or particle trajectory is evaluated:

+where $g'_{ij}=r^{2(d-1)}a^2 g_{ij}$.
+As shown in \eqref{lagran}, the generalized term enters multiplicatively in the integrand and therefore deforms the metric governing the bulk trajectory.
+This deformation is fully analogous to the introduction of penalty factors in circuit complexity, where certain directions in the space of unitaries are assigned a higher computational cost.

+Importantly, this identification does not rely on specifying a unique set of boundary gates or a microscopic circuit construction, which is known to be intrinsically ambiguous in holographic duality \cite{general}.
+Rather, the generalized functional encodes a penalty structure at the level of the effective complexity geometry.
+Different choices of the generalized parameter correspond to inequivalent cost metrics and therefore to different notions of optimal circuit complexity, all of which are consistent within the inherent freedom of defining holographic complexity.

+This interpretation is further supported by rewriting the complexity functional in a form directly comparable to Nielsen’s action, where the generalized factor appears as a position-dependent weight in the effective metric, the factor $(r^{d-1}a)^2$ in \eqref{lagran}, which we refer to as a \textit{curvature penalty factor}.
+In this sense, the generalized term provides a bulk realization of penalty factors that control the relative cost of different bulk trajectories, and consequently modify the resulting CGR.

+We emphasize that this penalty-factor interpretation should be understood as a structural correspondence rather than a microscopic identification.
+The intrinsic ambiguity in the choice of gates and penalties in quantum circuits is mirrored holographically by the freedom to choose the generalized functional, and the analytical relation derived here makes this correspondence explicit.

-The mere similarity could be broaden by the bulk symplectic form and Berry curvature form in gauge/gravity duality.
-Let us starting with $\mathcal{C}_{QFT}$ and the duality of the variation of gravitational observables (which is the bulk symplectic form) and the Berry curvature form \cite{general2}.
-The Berry curvature form could be written in terms of the imaginary part of the quantum geometric tensor or Fubini-Study (FS) metric \cite{cheng} in the boundary theory :
+This analogy can be strengthened using the correspondence between bulk symplectic forms and boundary Berry curvature.
+In holography, variations of bulk observables are related to the Berry curvature form $\omega$ in the dual theory \cite{general2}, which is itself tied to the imaginary part of the quantum geometric tensor or Fubini–Study (FS) metric \cite{cheng}:

 $\Omega$ is the bulk symplectic form and $\omega$ the Berry curvature form.
-Furthermore, FS metric is related to $G_{IJ}$ as:
+The FS metric can be related to $G_{IJ}$ as: